muruganandham/WhirlyGlobe-Maply-Site/tutorial/remote_image_layer.md

 ---
-title: Remote Image Tiles
+title: Remote Image Layer
 layout: tutorial
 ---

-The [geography class](http://a.tiles.mapbox.com/v3/mapbox.geography-class/page.html#4/0.00/0.00) map only has a few levels of detail.
+The map only has a few levels of detail.
 It's pretty small and restrictive.
 What we'd like to have is a much bigger map, too big to fit on the device.
 That means a remote tile source.

+[picture]

 Let's add a remote tile source, and take a closer look at the Earth.
 We'll use the MapQuest Open Aerial tile set.
 If you end up wanting to use these tiles in an app that you distribute, check out the [requirements](http://developer.mapquest.com/web/products/open/map).

-Start by opening the HelloEarth project if it isn't already open.
+You need to have already worked your way through the [Local Image Layer](local_image_tiles.html) tutorial.
+Open the HelloEarth Project to get started.

+[picture]

 We'll set this up to use either the local or remote tiles.
 Look for the following lines in your source code.